Oswego Lake: Ownership and access

+A second phase of the trial concluded in November 2024 and determined that the city's rules were not legal and must be changed to provide public access to the lake.
+The Lake Corporation planned to appeal.
+A subsequent order from the judge in March 2025 gave the city four months to remove the barriers that currently block access.
+Later that month, the Lake Oswego City Council voted to not join the Lake Corporation in appealing the ruling and indicated they would comply to remove barriers and establish safety rules for access.

 Lake health

 Periodically, the corporation lowers the water level in the lake by opening the dam to enable lakefront property owners to conduct repairs on docks and boathouses.
 In September 2010, the lake was drawn down approximately 24 ft to allow replacement of an aging sewer pipe that traverses the lake, the lowest lake level since 1962 when the original sewer line was installed.
 The lake was refilled to its usual level in the summer of 2011.
 In recent years, the lake has experienced explosive algae growth, due in part to runoff from lawn fertilizer, which is rich in phosphorus.